Go1den/TheySayThat/README.md

 Donkey Kong 64
 Metroid Prime

 The program has been abstracted to allow support for any video game with a very small Python class definition required to add support.
+The only requirement is that the game needs a spoiler log that can be consistently parsed to obtain the hint information.

 ![TheySayThat](https://github.com/Go1den/TheySayThat/blob/main/example.png?raw=true)